arkency/posts/posts/2014-04-30-mastering-rails-validations-contexts.md

 ```
 #!ruby
 class Meeting < ActiveRecord::Base
-  validate :starts_in_future, on: create
+  validate :starts_in_future, on: :create
 end
 ```

-We've got `on: create` option which makes a validation run only when saving new record ([`#new_record?`](http://api.rubyonrails.org/classes/ActiveRecord/Persistence.html#method-i-new_record-3F)).
+We've got `on: :create` option which makes a validation run only when saving new record ([`#new_record?`](http://api.rubyonrails.org/classes/ActiveRecord/Persistence.html#method-i-new_record-3F)).

 I wonder whether we could use it...